-This Department is responsible for providing public education, vocational education and training, adult and community education and library services throughout Tasmania.
+This Department is responsible for education and training, child safety, adoptions, out-of-home care and student health and wellbeing.
 Its website has a directory of Tasmanian schools, school term dates and other information for parents and students.

 Tasmanian Government – Department of Health

-This Department is responsible for hospitals and health centres, health promotion and aged care.
-The website has a service locator for these and a range of other services also relevant to families.
+This Department is responsible for hospitals, ambulances, community health and related areas like primary health care.
+The website has a health service finder for these and other services for families.

 Our guide to parent and family services has links to national, state and territory services and support for parents and families of all kinds.
 We also have information about services and support for Aboriginal and Torres Strait Islander families, multicultural families, LGBTIQ+ families and families with disability.